Skip to main content

 Navigate to the Document Templates tab of your workflow.

-- Install the free Gavel Word Add-in from the Microsoft AppSource if you haven’t already.
+1. Install the free Gavel Word Add-in from the Microsoft AppSource if you haven’t already.
+Follow these steps to get set up.

 Test the workflow

-Click Preview or Test in the Builder to run through the questionnaire as a respondent would.
+Save your workflow, and click **Run **in the Builder View to run through the questionnaire as a respondent would.
 Fill in sample answers and proceed to the output page to confirm that the generated documents look correct.Check that:

 Share the workflow

-Once you are satisfied with the test output, go to the Share or Access settings of your workflow.
+Once you are satisfied with the test output, choose how you would like to share your workflow.
 Depending on how you want to use it, you can:

 Next steps

-Learn about all available question types, including repeating items, file uploads, and integrations.
+Learn about all available question types, including text questions, repeating items, and file uploads.

 Pages and sections